We’ve come a long way from our first planting in 1998.

-When Jarrod and Ali Boyle christened their land in the Horse Heaven Hills of Washington, the choice of its name came easily.
-Providence played a strong role in the birth of Alexandria Nicole Cellars and its estate vineyard.
-Paying tribute to that force – so central to their dream come true – was a natural in the naming of Destiny Ridge Vineyard.
+When Jarrod and Ali first christened their land in the Horse Heaven Hills of Washington, the choice of its name was a simple one.
+Providence played a significant role in the birth of Alexandria Nicole Cellars and its estate vineyard.
+Paying tribute to that force – so central to their dream come true – naturally came the naming of Destiny Ridge Vineyard.

 Jarrod was born in Prosser and learned the secrets of successful vineyard management as assistant viticulturalist under the tutelage of Dr. Wade Wolfe when both worked for The Hogue Cellars.
 It was here that wine grape growing and winemaking became Jarrod’s passion.

 While working for Hogue, Jarrod oversaw the inspection of grapes and made grower recommendations to assist in helping grape varietals achieve their desired characteristics.
 However, a pivotal moment occurred during a routine vineyard inspection in Horse Heaven Hills, which brought about a paradigm shift in Jarrod’s career and life.
 On that particular day, he spotted a nearby section of barren land with a gentle southward slope overlooking the Columbia River.
 From that moment on, visions of vineyard blocks danced in Jarrod’s mind.